sebo-b/warp/README.md

 ![demo animation](res/demo.gif)

-It is so easy to run it in a docker that I have removed the demo, which was available some time ago.
+It is so easy to run it via docker compose that I have removed the demo, which was available some time ago.

 # Deployment